adobe/web-platform-zoo/experiments/web-components-bundler/README.md

 The initial demo uses [UI5 Web Components](https://sap.github.io/ui5-webcomponents/), as I was not familiar with that library it looked like a good starting point.
 And bundling required no special code besides just importing the required modules.
-A small number of them currently fail, for details run this and see the test homepage.
+This module provides a test homepage with relevant links.

-The same technique should work with other Web Components libraries, or any other code for that matter, if dynamic bundling (using [rollup.js](https://rollupjs.org/) in the current) works.
+The same technique should work with other Web Components libraries, or any other code for that matter, if dynamic bundling (using [rollup.js](https://rollupjs.org/) in the current) works for them.

 ## Usage Scenario